AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 * Add the pre-hiding snippet used to manage flicker when using Target with asynchronous Launch embed codes
 * Add the Target extension
-* Fire the global mbox using the Target extension actions
+* Fire the global mbox
-* Add various types of parameters to the global mbox using the Target extension actions
+* Add parameters to the global mbox
-* Collect product entities for Adobe Target Recommendations
+* Explain how profile and entity parameters can be added to the global mbox
-* Fire the order confirmation mbox with required parameters using custom code
+* Fire the order confirmation mbox with required parameters
-* Add Library Header and Library Footer code sections to a Target implementation
+* Explain how to add advanced configurations such as Library Header and Library Footer code
-* Validate aspects of a Target implementation
+* Validate a Target implementation

 ## Prerequisites